-• Websites - AMBAG and RTPAS maintain websites on the internet that provides the public with information about the agencies', their programs, and special projects.
+• Websites - AMBAG and RTPAs maintain websites that provide the public with information about the agencies', their programs, and special projects.

 Project and program information - including reports, documents, plans, fact sheets, maps, graphs, charts and presentations - is posted on the websites and made available to the public.
 In addition, interactive functions have been added for members of the public to participate online such as submitting comments, voting and completing surveys on major projects and plans within the Monterey Bay region.